liamross/angus-blog/src/pages/blog/2018/07/16-the-future-of-journalism.md

 This colossal mistake made by Channel 4 news is not what has shattered my respect for the corporation.
 It is the immature way that they have handled the criticism of their mistake.
-By creating the Bartlett smear article they have confirmed that they are nothing more than a squabbling child, unable to take responsibility for their ignorant, inept, and misleading reporting.
+By creating the Bartlett smear article they have displayed the behaviour found in a squabbling child that is unable to take responsibility for their ignorant, inept, and misleading reporting.